 This is especially true earlier in the month.
 Some schools start letting out for Summer Break in the middle of May, so if you can visit in the first or second weeks of the month, you will experience minimal crowds and lower wait times.

-Keep in mind, May 2021 is a bit different than a normal year, and “feels like” crowds are different than the actual crowd levels due to the limited park capacity.
-With distancing and increased safety, a park at only 35% capacity can feel a lot closer to a holiday period and things can get crowded.
+Keep in mind that May 2022 is a bit different than a normal year, and “feels like” crowds are different than the actual crowd levels due to the limited park capacity.
+Lately, this has caused the parks to feel a lot closer to a holiday period and things can get crowded real quick.

 Disney World Weather in May